cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/multi_cloud/multi-cloud_JBoss_example.md

 ### Deploy & Install

 Once the blueprint is uploaded, it will be displayed in the Blueprints widget. to deploy the blueprint click the **Create deployment** button next to the blueprint you wish to deploy.
-Specify a deployment name, update any inputs (such as the infrastructure region), and click **Deploy & Install**
+Specify a deployment name, update any inputs (such as the infrastructure region), and click **Deploy & Install**.
+Changing inputs is completely optional and the defaults are safe to use.

 ![Create a Cloudify Deployment]( /images/trial_getting_started/multicloud/Screenshot291.png )